What does self awareness mean?

 How was this episode for you?

 Was this episode helpful for you today?
 I’d love to know what quote or lesson touched your soul.
-Let me know in the comments below OR share the episode on Instagram, tag me your stories @elizabethdialto or send me a DM!
+Let me know in the comments below OR share the episode on Instagram, tag me your stories @elizabethdialto, or send me a DM!

-Since 2013 I’ve been developing a body of work that helps women embody self love, healing and wholeness.
-We do this by focusing on the four levels of consciousness – physical, mental, emotional and spiritual.
+Since 2013 I’ve been developing a body of work that helps women embody self-love, healing, and wholeness.
+We do this by focusing on the four levels of consciousness – physical, mental, emotional, and spiritual.

-In practical terms this looks like exploring tools and practices to help you tune into the deep wisdom of the body and the knowing of the heart, which I believe are gateways to our souls.
-Then we cultivate a new relationship with our minds that allows the mind to serve this wisdom and knowing and soul connection, rather than override it, which is what many of us were taught.
+In practical terms, this looks like exploring tools and practices to help you tune into the deep wisdom of the body and the knowing of the heart, which I believe are gateways to our souls.
+Then we cultivate a new relationship with our minds that allows the mind to serve this wisdom and knowledge and soul connection, rather than override it, which is what many of us were taught.

 The show runs in seasons now and this season we’re focusing on my EMBODIED Self Love Framework.

-We’ll be looking at Self Awareness, Self Knowledge, Self Acceptance, Self Trust and Self Respect – with a bonus episode on Boundaries as well.
+We’ll be looking at Self Awareness, Self Knowledge, Self Acceptance, Self Trust, and Self Respect – with a bonus episode on Boundaries as well.